The priority deadline for returning students is Wednesday, March 14.

 The instructions on this page are for students who have received financial aid from Oberlin in a prior year and who are returning to campus for the next academic year.
 If you have been enrolled before but this is the first time you are applying for financial aid from Oberlin, you must follow the instructions for prospective students.

-The priority deadline is March 15.
-Failure to submit all required application materials by the priority date or continued tardiness in completing the financial aid application will result in a reduction of grant assistance.
-Grants will be replaced by loans and/or work-study.
+The priority deadline is March 14.
+Failure to submit all required application materials by the priority date along with continued tardiness in completing the financial aid application may result in a reduction of grant assistance.
 If you know that you will be unable to meet the priority date due to a special circumstance, please contact the Office of Financial Aid to discuss your situation.

-Students and parents will receive the first renewal reminder in October via email and a letter to their home address on file.
+Students and parents will receive the first renewal reminder in October via the email address on file.
 If you have not received your renewal materials by Jan.
 1, please contact the Office of Financial Aid.

 Returning international students do not need to follow these procedures.
 International students should see the Financial Aid for International Students page.